| Chanel brought their A-game and then a bit more at Paris Haute Couture Week. Show stopping and breath-taking. Spring-Summer by Karl Lagerfeld.

 If there’s one thing we’ve learned in our years of stalking and appreciating Paris Haute Couture Week, it’s that the Chanel is sure to be a magical show-stopper, and this season did not disappoint.
 Perhaps one of the most elegant and feminine show in years, passing the usual theme driven, immersive style we’ve been used to.
 This time, the spotlight was on the clothes.
 And boy did they shine bright.

-Complimented by an Art Deco style mirrored runway with a kaleidoscope cylinder, it was a stunning way to see every inch of the outfit.
-From classic Chanel tailoring - with newly featured strong shoulders - complimenting the cinched waists and rounded hips in all colours of a sorbet rainbow.
-If I was a betting girl, I think this is how Karl does the 80's, and it's the chicest it's ever looked.
+Complimented by an Art Deco style mirrored runway with a kaleidoscope cylinder, it was a stunning way to see every inch of the outfits.
+From classic Chanel tailoring – with newly featured strong shoulders – complimenting the cinched waists and rounded hips in all colours of a sorbet rainbow.
+I think this is how Karl does the 80’s, and it’s the chicest Chanel has ever looked.

 Header image credit: Chanel Instagram